[This post was originally published on 20th Jan 2022. It has been updated on 17th Oct 2022.]

 2. It makes them feel valued.

-- Learn more about your customers- Lead nurturing presents you with tremendous opportunities to amass a wealth of information about your audience.
+- Learn more about your customers- Email nurturing campaigns present you with tremendous opportunities to amass a wealth of information about your audience.
 It helps you understand the challenges they are facing, what kind of solutions they might be interested in, and how they are responding to your existing competitors.
 You can segment your leads into various categories based on their responses to your questions and subsequently approach each segment with a unique plan.

 - Gather new leads- When you nurture your existing leads, you are, in effect, laying the foundation for generating new leads and attracting new visitors to your website.
 When you share valuable and insightful content with your leads, they’ll feel motivated to forward the same to their friends and relatives, expanding your visibility and reach in the process.
 Another technique with which you can gather new leads using existing ones is by running a referral program.
 If your rewards are attractive enough, it will definitely spur your leads into action.